1ADIS1/bevy_project_template/README.md

-# This is a template for my Bevy projects, which has to be build with VSCode on Windows.
+# This is a template for my Bevy projects, which have to be build with VSCode on Windows.

 ## **Crates**